Answers to common questions the OIO receives.

 Do all investments in New Zealand need consent?

-No. New Zealand’s overseas investment legislation only affects transactions that include sensitive New Zealand assets, including land that is considered sensitive.
+New Zealand’s overseas investment legislation affects transactions that include sensitive New Zealand assets, including sensitive land.
+In 2018 residential and lifestyle land was brought under the definition of sensitive land.
+As a result, most New Zealand land is now sensitive.
+There are different rules depending on the type of land.
 Note that transaction timeframes and procedures may be affected if consent is required.
 If you are an overseas person planning an investment, seek assistance from a professional adviser as early as possible to help ensure a smooth transaction.

 How do I know if land is sensitive and requires consent?

 Sensitive land is determined by the types of land and area thresholds detailed in the legislation.
-You will need to read and understand the legislation to determine if land is sensitive.
+Land that is categorised as residential or lifestyle in the District Valuation Roll is sensitive.
+You can ask the local council or use a property website, such as qv.co.nz to check.
+For other land, you will need to read and understand the legislation to determine if land is sensitive.
 While determining sensitive land is sometimes straightforward, often significant legal and land expertise is required, particularly if there are any nearby waterways.

 For legal or other expert advice, please seek assistance from a professional adviser.